Search Apartments in Georgia

 - Detailed listings of condo rentals include amenities, photos, floor plans, contact information, and more!

 More than 10 million people call Georgia home.
 From ancient mountains to rolling rivers, charming towns to the bustling metropolis of Atlanta, The Peach State offers plenty of features to attract newcomers on the search for apartment rentals.

-The weather is generally mild in much of the state, with hot and humid summers and cool winters, with temperatures only dropping to the 40s and 50s.
+The weather in Georgia is generally mild in much of the state, with hot and humid summers and cool winters, with temperatures only dropping to the 40s and 50s.
 And as for snow?
 Snowfall is rare except in the mountains.